massquantity/LibRecommender/doc/python_serving_guide.md

 $ redis-server
 ```

 Note that sometimes using redis in model serving can be error-prone.
 For example, you served a `DeepFM` model at first, and later on you decided to use another `pure` model, say `NCF`.
 Since `DeepFM` is a `feat` model, some feature information may have been saved into redis.
-If you forget to remove these feature information before using `NCF`, the server may mistakenly load these information and eventually cause an error.
+If you forget to remove these feature information before using `NCF`, the server may mistakenly load it and eventually cause an error.

 **Also in this guide we assume the following codes are all executed in `LibRecommender/libserving` folder**: